-- Premixes – because most kibbles are processed and baked at high temperatures, they will not meet minimal AAFCO nutritional standards unless synthetic vitamins and minerals are added back in.
-Nearly all of these products are manufactured overseas, mostly in China, where quality standards are questionable.
-Remember the melamine that was added to pet foods in the late ’90’s that harmed and killed countless dogs.
+- Premixes – most kibbles are processed and baked at high temperatures.
+Because of this, they won’t meet minimal AAFCO nutritional standards.
+Not unless synthetic vitamins and minerals are added back in.
+Nearly all of these products are manufactured overseas.
+Most come from China, where quality standards are questionable.
+Remember the melamine that was added to pet foods in the late ’90s that harmed and killed countless dogs??

-- Bacteria – many kibbles contain dead stock which may not reach the rendering plant for a day or two and the carcass can be contaminated with bacteria including E. coli. and Salmonella.
-While the cooking process may kill the bacteria, it does not eliminate the endotoxins some bacteria produce.
-Pet food manufacturers do not test their foods for these toxins.
-Because sick and dead animals can be processed as pet foods, any drugs used to treat or euthanize them will also be included in the kibble.
-Antibiotics used in livestock production are also thought to contribute to antibiotic resistance in humans.
+- Bacteria – many kibbles contain dead stock.
+This stock may not reach the rendering plant for a day or two.
+And that carcass can be contaminated with bacteria including E. coli and Salmonella.
+Sure, the cooking process may kill the bacteria.
+But it doesn’t eliminate the endotoxins some bacteria produce.
+Pet food manufacturers don’t test their foods for these toxins.
+And remember: sick and dead animals can be processed as pet foods.
+And any drugs used to treat or euthanize them will also be included in the kibble.

 - Mycotoxins – these are toxins from mold or fungi.
-Pet food ingredients most likely to be contaminated with mycotoxins include grains such as wheat and corn and fish meal.
+Ingredients most likely contaminated include grains like wheat and corn and fish meal.

 - Acrylamide.
-This is a carcinogenic compound formed at cooking temperatures of about 250°F in foods containing certain sugars and the amino acid asparagine (found in large amounts in potatoes and cereal grains).
+This forms when foods containing certain sugars and asparagine are cooked at 250°F+.
+Asparagine is an amino acid is found in large amounts in potatoes and cereal grains.
 It is formed in a chemical process called the Maillard reaction.
-Most dry pet foods contain cereal grains or potatoes, and they are processed at high temperatures (200–300°F at high pressure during extrusion; baked foods are cooked at well over 500°F); these are perfect conditions for the Maillard reaction.
-In fact, the Maillard reaction is considered desirable in the production of pet food because it imparts a palatable taste, even though it reduces the bioavailability of some amino acids, including taurine and lysine.
+And it’s a carcinogenic compound.
+Most dry pet foods contain cereal grains or potatoes.
+And they’re processed at high temperatures.
+Think 200–300°F at high pressure during extrusion.
+Baked foods are cooked at well over 500°F. These are perfect conditions for the Maillard reaction.
+In fact, the Maillard reaction is considered desirable in the production of pet food.
+Why?
+Because it improves taste.
+But it also decreases the bioavailability of some essential amino acids.
 The content and potential effects of acrylamide formation in pet foods are unknown.